random-wizard/phase-four/markdown/phase-four-combined.md

 This power is a temporary boost to any one primary attribute of the character's choice (chosen at the time this power is acquired).
-Once each hour of game time the character can automatically boost the chosen attributes's Rank Value by an amount equal to the Rank Value of this power.
+Once each hour of game time the character can automatically boost the chosen attribute Rank Value by an amount equal to the Rank Value of this power.
 The duration of affected primary attribute is determined by the Rank Value of the power using the "Attribute Boost" table.
 At the end of this time the affected primary attribute's Rank Value is reduced to